zgldh/comfort-temperature/README.md

   ta_adj: 8.775882545393353,
   tr_adj: 18.77588254539335,
   cooling_effect: 6.224117454606647,
-  target_temp: 30
+  cat: 30
 }
 ```

-The `target_temp: 30 °C` would be the suggested best comfortable air temperature.
+The `cat: 30 °C` would be the suggested best **Comfortable Air Temperature**.

 You can double check the result from this web tool: https://comfort.cbe.berkeley.edu/

-Put all parameters in the form, then change the **Air temperature** with the value of `target_temp`, you will see the `PMV with elevated air speed` is the lowest.
+Put all parameters in the form, then change the **Air temperature** with the value of `cat`, you will see the `PMV with elevated air speed` is the lowest.
 Which means it's the best comfortable air temperature. https://en.wikipedia.org/wiki/Thermal_comfort#PMV/PPD_method